fadhalshulhan/Knowlytics/README.md

 ## Features

 - **User Authentication**:

-  - Secure registration and login system with middleware, session management (`express-session`), and password hashing using `bcrypt`.
+  - Secure registration and login system using session management (`express-session`) and password hashing with `bcrypt`.
+  - Role-based access for Buyers, Sellers, and Admins.
-  - Token-based authentication using `jsonwebtoken` (MVP feature).
+  - Token-based integration with Stripe using `jsonwebtoken` for customer management.

 - **Role-Based Access**:

-  - **Buyer**: Browse courses, purchase courses via Midtrans, view purchased courses, see purchase history, and receive personalized course recommendations.
+  - **Buyer**: Browse courses, purchase courses via Stripe, and view purchased courses.
-  - **Seller**: Create courses (via `userId` in `Courses`).
+  - **Seller**: Create courses (linked via `userId` in `Courses`).
-  - **Admin**: Perform CRUD operations on courses and view analytics (e.g., courses per category, popular courses).
+  - **Admin**: Perform basic CRUD operations on courses (create and delete).

 - **Course Management**:

-  - Browse courses with search and sort functionality (using Sequelize operators).
+  - Browse courses and view course details.
-  - View course details, including videos (YouTube/Google Drive) and PDFs (Google Drive), accessible only after successful purchase.
-  - Purchase courses using Midtrans Payment Gateway (for Buyers).
+  - Purchase courses using Stripe (for Buyers).
-  - Admin can add, edit, and delete courses with interactive delete notifications.
+  - Admin can add and delete courses through a simple interface.
-- **Analytics and Insights**:
-  - Admin dashboard with statistics:
-    - Number of courses per category (visualized with Chart.js).
-    - Top 5 popular courses based on purchases.
-  - Purchase history with a graph of purchases per month (visualized with Chart.js).
-  - Course recommendations for Buyers based on purchased categories.

 - **Payment Integration**:

-  - Integrated with Midtrans Payment Gateway for secure online payments.
+  - Integrated with Stripe (`stripe`) for secure online payments.
-  - Supports various payment methods (credit/debit cards, bank transfers, e-wallets) via Midtrans Snap.
+  - Supports payment processing for course purchases.

-- **Responsive Design**:
+- **Invoice Generation**:
-  - Built with Tailwind CSS for a modern, responsive UI.
-  - Interactive notifications using SweetAlert2 (for delete confirmation) and Toastify-js (for success messages).
+  - Generates PDF invoices using EasyInvoice (`easyinvoice`) after successful purchases.
+  - Invoices are stored locally for record-keeping.

 ---

 ## Technologies Used

 ### Backend

 - **Express.js**: Web framework for Node.js to handle routing and server logic.
 - **Sequelize**: ORM for PostgreSQL to manage database models, migrations, and seeders.
 - **PostgreSQL**: Database for storing user, course, and purchase data.
-- **bcrypt**: For password hashing.
+- **bcrypt**: For secure password hashing.
 - **express-session**: For session management.
-- **jsonwebtoken (JWT)**: For token-based authentication (MVP feature).
+- **jsonwebtoken (JWT)**: For token-based authentication with Stripe.
-- **midtrans-client**: For integrating Midtrans Payment Gateway.
+- **easyinvoice**: For generating PDF invoices after purchases.
+- **pdf-node**: For generating PDF documents (not used in MVP but included for future enhancements).
+- **stripe**: For payment processing and customer management.
-- **dotenv**: For managing environment variables (e.g., Midtrans credentials).
+- **dotenv**: For managing environment variables (e.g., Stripe and EasyInvoice credentials).

 ### Frontend

 - **HTML/EJS**: Templating engine for rendering dynamic views.
 - **Tailwind CSS**: Utility-first CSS framework for responsive and modern styling.
-- **Chart.js**: For data visualization (graphs in analytics).
-- **SweetAlert2**: For interactive delete confirmation with Promise Chaining.
-- **Toastify-js**: For toast notifications after successful actions.

 ### Language

 - **JavaScript**: For both backend (Node.js) and frontend logic.

 ---